 The fund invests: (i) between 80% and 100% of the net assets in equities from all geographical regions, up to 100% in non-OECD countries including emerging markets, and all market capitalisations, up to 20% in small caps (including micro caps); (ii) between 0% and 10% of the net assets in fixed- or variable-rate fixed-income products, including convertible bonds, even on unrated and high-yield securities; (iii) between 0% and 10% of the net assets in funds (including listed funds/ETFs).
 The fund may use forward financial instruments traded on French and foreign regulated or over-the-counter markets (currency forwards, and futures and options on equities, currencies, or indices) in order to achieve its investment objective.
 To do this, it hedges its portfolio and/or exposes it to business sectors, geographical regions, currencies, equities and equivalent securities, and indices.
 The portfolio's overall equity market exposure, including exposure resulting from the use of forward financial instruments and securities with embedded derivatives, will be between 60% and 100% of net assets.
-The portfolio's exposure to foreign exchange risk, including exposure resulting from the use of forward financial instruments, will be between 0% and 100% of net assets.
+The portfolio's exposure to currency risk, including exposure resulting from the use of forward financial instruments, will be between 0% and 100% of net assets.
+Derivative products are used in the construction of the portfolio, in line with its responsible investment policy.